 New faces of Physics at UWB

-“Some people have never looked in a telescope before,” says Joey Key as she displays one in a University of Washington Bothell lab.
-“To see the rings of Saturn, that’s big because they’re really beautiful.”
+"Some people have never looked in a telescope before," says Dr. Joey Key as she displays one in a UW Bothell lab.
+"To see the rings of Saturn, that's big because they're really beautiful."